-The terms of Gil Shwed, Marius Nacht, Jerry Ungerman, Dan Propper, David Rubner and Dr. Tal Shavit, will expire at our 2013 annual meeting of shareholders.
-The terms of Irwin Federman and Ray Rothrock will expire at our 2014 annual meeting of shareholders and the terms of Yoav Chelouche and Guy Gecht will expire at our 2015 annual meeting of shareholders.
+The terms of Gil Shwed, Marius Nacht, Jerry Ungerman, Dan Propper, David Rubner, Dr. Tal Shavit, Irwin Federman and Ray Rothrock will expire at our 2014 annual meeting of shareholders.
+The terms of Yoav Chelouche and Guy Gecht will expire at our 2015 annual meeting of shareholders.